rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

 4. <strong>Login</strong> to see what happens when everyone arrives at the same time (such as at a call center).

+5. Log-off

-5. <strong>Search</strong> form usage, especially for form fields that return an autocomplete list for user ease-of-use.
+6. <strong>Search</strong> form usage, especially for form fields that return an autocomplete list for user ease-of-use.

-6. <strong>Add to cart</strong> which adds to the database for each unique user, specifically to stress the database.
+7. <strong>Add to cart</strong> from an item listing,
+   which adds to the database for each unique user, specifically to stress the database.

+8. View cart.

-7. <strong>Purchase</strong> to ensure that
+9. <strong>Purchase</strong> to ensure that
    <strong>payment gateways</strong> can keep up with a lot of people buying at once.

    Except the JPetStore app does not connect with a payment gateway.

-8. <strong>End-to-end</strong> with all the above to ensure that the system can handle a pattern of work during scalability testing (to emulate a mention on Reddit or Hacker News that causes a buying frenzy).
+10. <strong>End-to-end</strong> with all the above to ensure that the system can handle a pattern of work during scalability testing (to emulate a mention on Reddit or Hacker News that causes a buying frenzy).

-9. <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Order.action?listOrders=">My Orders</a>
+11. <a target="_blank" href="http://demo.kieker-monitoring.net/jpetstore/actions/Order.action?listOrders=">My Orders</a>
    lists order history for a user, by reading from the database.

-   At the bottom of the User Information page is a link to
+   A link to it is at the bottom of the User Information page after a user is logged in and has completed an order.

-   <strong>My Orders</strong>.
+Additionally, there are <strong>error</strong> responses to each of the above, created by "negative" tests:

+1. Server unavailable (NGINX).

+2. Item not available during browsing.

+3. Registration error (such as bad email, user already defined, etc.).

+4. Login error, such as forgotten password change.

+5. Search not found.

+etc.

 ### Random iteration